 - mulled wine

 It wouldn't be ZooLights without festive holiday music — and this year is no different.
-Every night, local community or school groups will perform live music or dance beneath the interactive Symphony of Lights.
+Every night, local community or school groups will perform live music or dance beneath an interactive light display.

 The Elephant Outpost will also host live music by local school groups on select nights.